Joint Multimodal Transformer for Emotion Recognition in the Wild: Related Work in Emotion Recognition

 Huang et al.~\cite{huang_transformer} investigated the idea of multi-head attention in transformer-based fusion architecture, which was further combined with LSTM to capture the high-level representations.
-Tran et al.~\cite{tran_transformer} proposed a cross-modal transformer architecture that consisted of a multimodal cross-modal attention block, where the Queries were generated from one modality and the key-values were generated from the other modality.
+Tran et al.~\cite{tran_transformer} proposed a cross-modal transformer architecture that consisted of a multimodal cross-modal attention block, where the Queries were generated from one modality and the key values were generated from the other modality.
 Le et al.~\cite{le_transformer} put forward an end-to-end transformer-based fusion mechanism for multilabel multimodal emotion classification; the model consisted of three parts: i) three backbone networks for visual, audio, and textual feature extractor, ii) a transformer network for information fusion, and iii) classification network.
 Zhou et al.~\cite{zhou_transformer} proposed a transformer-based fusion scheme along with the temporal convolutional network (TCN); the audio and visual features were extracted using pretrained backbones followed by a TCN, the output of TCN was concatenated and fed to a transformer encoder block.
 A multilayer perceptron (MLP) was then used for the final prediction.

 All the aforementioned transformer-based fusion architectures primarily focus on intermodality correlation.
-In contrast, the proposed method, in addition to modeling the intermodality relationships to capture the complementarity between modalities, we explicitly feed the joint (combined) features to the multimodal transformer to introduce redundancy.
-By incorporating this third joint representation branch, the proposed model has access to enhanced contextual information that might not be fully captured by cross-attention alone.
+In contrast, in addition to modeling the intermodality relationships to capture the complementarity between modalities, the proposed method explicitly feeds the joint (combined) features to the multimodal transformer to introduce redundancy.
+By incorporating this third joint representation branch, the proposed model can access enhanced contextual information that cross-attention might only partially capture.
 Doing this improves the model's understanding of complex relationships between the input sequences.
 Further, the proposed method becomes more robust to noise or irrelevant information present in individual sequences.
-Having this third joint representation allows the model to dynamically focus on this newly introduced information in sequences where both modalities are noisy simultaneously.
-This helps in mitigating the sensitivity of cross-attention to noisy inputs and improves the overall performance of the system.
+This third joint representation allows the model to dynamically focus on this newly introduced information in sequences where both modalities are simultaneously noisy.
+This helps mitigate the sensitivity of cross-attention to noisy inputs and improves the system's overall performance.